ORM is a relatively new concept. It’s based on enhancing trust and credibility.

 Before the internet age, businesses managed their brand image, built their reputation, and expanded their network using a range of different public relations (PR) activities.

-The internet opened a world of problems and opportunities for businesses around the globe.
-The internet introduced new marketing and branding avenues but, at the same time, making it difficult for businesses to manage a consistent brand image on the web.
+Google opened a world of problems and opportunities for businesses around the globe.
+The internet introduced new marketing and branding avenues but, at the same time, made it difficult for businesses to manage a consistent brand image on the web.
 Why?
 Because where once journalists ruled, bloggers and review sites began to spring up overnight.
-In an age when the average twitter user has 707 followers, everyone seems to have a voice regardless of qualification.
+In an age when the average Twitter (now “X”) user had 707 followers, everyone seemed to have a voice regardless of qualification.

 Conventional PR was never equipped to deal with the new challenge because of the highly technical nature of the new virtual world.
 The old-guard PR companies began to change, but at a glacial pace in comparison to new technologies.
 This gave rise to the modern breed of online reputation management companies that we see today.
 Companies that do one thing and one thing only — manage online reputation.